-Aitik is a Cu-Au-Ag open pit mine consisting of two active pits; Salmijärvi and Aitik.
-Liikavaara, a satellite deposit 3km east of Aitik, is not yet in production.
-In Aitik, two pushbacks are active, namely S3 and N6.
-Salmijärvi has one pushback active; Sa2.The mined out ore tonnage in 2018 totaled 38 472 kt which is a decrease of 573 kt from last year.
+Aitik is a Palaeoproterozoic porphyry Cu-Au-Ag deposit, mined as open pit mine consisting of two active pits; Salmijärvi and Aitik.
+There are also plans to start a third open pit operation in Liikavaara, a satellite, Palaeoproterozoic Cu-(W-Au) deposit, situated 3 km east of Aitik..
+The mining in Aitik is commenced at three pushbacks designated S3, N6 and N7.
+Salmijärvi has one active pushback called SA2.
+The mined out ore tonnage in 2020 totaled 41 661 kt.
 Copper is the most valuable commodity in Aitik, accounting for about 80 % of the revenue.
-The second most valuable commodity is Gold at 15 %, followed by Silver at 5%.
+The second most valuable commodity is Gold at 15%, followed by Silver at 5%.